Information Management Standard

 - Principle 6: Business information is accountably destroyed or transferred

-This Standard is part of a framework that includes implementation guidelines linking the recommended actions to additional detail and technical guidance on our website.
-The Archives will progressively release guidance for each of the Principles over the next few months.
-Additional advice will be created in the second half of the year to address any gaps in our existing advice.
+The Archives will progressively release guidance for the remaining Principles over the next few months.
+Additional advice will be created by December 2017 to address any gaps.
 We welcome feedback on areas where further advice would be useful to agencies.